amnshrestha/openFace-mac-installation-wiki/Home.md

 Tadas Baltrušaitis, Marwa Mahmoud, and Peter Robinson in *Facial Expression Recognition and Analysis Challenge*, *IEEE International Conference on Automatic Face and Gesture Recognition*, 2015

+# Final remarks

+I did my best to make sure that the code runs out of the box but there are always issues and I would be grateful for your understanding that this is research code and not a commercial level product.
+However, if you encounter any problems/bugs/issues please contact me on github or by emailing me at Tadas.Baltrusaitis@cl.cam.ac.uk for any bug reports/questions/suggestions.